 Modern Foreign Languages

 The teaching of the arts and creativity will be an important aspect of the curriculum at all ages.
 Art and pictures will underpin the development of Literacy from the youngest age and will continue to influence pupil’s speech and writing as they mature and their skills develop.
 Music and singing will be encouraged not only in their own right, but also to enhance other areas of the curriculum.
-The Academy will look to specialise in Performing Arts, particularly Music and Drama.

 This will form part of the Thinking Skills approach to learning across the whole school.
 It will be taught as a discrete lesson, with the aim to stimulate debate and reflection within a structured setting.